- Animated Videos

 Target Audience

-The POSH India Fundamentals eLearning Training is tailored for:
+The POSH Training for Employees in India is tailored for:

 - New joiners/Induction batches to sensitise from Day 1